 Carpal tunnel surgery is a fairly straightforward surgical procedure and is performed as an outpatient procedure (usually taking less than 1 hour to perform).
 There are two different types of hand surgery to improve the symptoms of carpal tunnel syndrome including endoscopic carpal tunnel release and open carpal tunnel release.
 Surgery is considered the long-term solution as it is highly unlikely that the ligament will regrow.
 Both options have pros and cons and both involve cutting the transverse carpal ligament to relieve the pressure on the median nerve that is within the wrist.
 And both approaches have a high success rate, although endoscopic treatment generally results in a faster recovery time.

 Often the most preferred method, endoscopic carpal tunnel surgery uses tiny incisions, through which a small camera is inserted.
-This camera provides Dr. Keith Neaman with a detailed view of the carpal tunnel as well as access to the transverse carpal ligament, which is freed in order to remove pressure on the median nerve.
+This camera provides Dr. Keith Neaman and Dr. Dustin Christiansen with a detailed view of the carpal tunnel as well as access to the transverse carpal ligament, which is freed in order to remove pressure on the median nerve.
 This option generally also results in a faster recovery time.

 This method, like the name says, is an open surgery which requires a longer recovery period and an incision that extends from the palm to the wrist.